Hypomagnesaemia is defined as a serum magnesium concentration < 0.7 mmol/L.

-Features of hypocalcaemia may occur because it impairs the action of PTH leading to resistance and at higher levels reduced secretion.
+Features of hypocalcaemia may occur because it impairs the action of PTH.
+Hypomagnesaemia causes resistance to PTH and in severe cases reduces secretion.

 Hypokalaemia is seen in 40-60% of patients with hypomagnesaemia.
-This can be due to the shared aetiologies, but also normal levels of magnesium have an inhibitory effect on luminal potassium (ROMK) channels that prevent potassium efflux.
+This can be due to shared aetiologies (e.g. diarrhoea and vomiting).
+It can also occur as normal levels of magnesium have an inhibitory effect on luminal potassium (ROMK) channels that prevent potassium efflux.

-In the absence of magnesium replacement, potassium replacement has limited effect.
+In the absence of magnesium replacement, potassium replacement may be attenuated.

 The diagnosis of hypomagnesaemia is based on a serum magnesium concentration <0.7 mmol/L.

 Hypomagnesaemia is a common finding on routine testing.
 Patients presenting with a suggestive aetiology (e.g. alcohol excess, malnutrition, diarrhoea) need magnesium testing.